MAZ-538

-The MAZ-538 (Russian: МАЗ-538) is a heavy, wheeled bulldozer which was designed and built in the Minskyi Avtomobilnyi Zavod from the 1950s for the Soviet armed forces.
+The MAZ-538 (Russian: МАЗ-538) is a heavy four-wheeled bulldozer which was designed and built in the Minskyi Avtomobilnyi Zavod from the 1955 to 1990 model years, used for the Soviet armed forces.
 It was preceded by the prototype MAZ-528.
 Over the decades, various modifications have been made, some of which are still used today.
-Production was discontinued in the early 1990s.
+Production was discontinued in 1990.

 History

 As early as 1955, a series of prototypes of a heavy wheeled bulldozer were built and tested, which at that time were still known as the MAZ-528.
 It is not clear exactly when the designation changed to MAZ-538, or why the change was made.
 However, it is known that the machines were manufactured from 1964 under the name MAZ-538 in series production.

 As early as 1965, other factories began producing different variants of the vehicle.
 In contrast to the prototypes and the first models, this partly also happened outside the MAZ plant at then still secret (or even officially nonexistent) armament companies like MZKT or KZKT.
 Various variants were made until the 1990s, often referred to with a three-letter combination such as BKT (Russian: БКТ) or PKT (Russian ПКТ) instead of MAZ-538.
 The KT stands for wheeled tractors (Russian: колесный тягач), the first letter for the specific application depending on attachments.

 The various variants found a relatively large spread in the Soviet military as well as in the successor republics.
 Some copies are now exhibited in museums or continue in civilian use.